 We believe that changing the way we produce and distribute food is fundamental to solving the world’s most pressing social and ecological problems.

-Our purpose is to put small-scale sustainable farming at the heart of our food system.
+Our mission is to put small-scale sustainable farming at the heart of our food system.

 Ooooby launched it's first prototype hub in Auckland in October 2010, from a converted shipping container with 50 customers.
 Today we operate in 7 regions including Waikato, Bay of Plenty, Taranaki, Christchurch, Sydney and Fresno California and have delivered over 180,000 boxes of local food to more than 8,000 homes.